yogthos/kit-workshop/README.md

 (use-fixtures :once utils/test-fixtures)
 ```

-Now that we have this running in our REPL, let's stop our server and try running our tests from the command line:
+Let's try running our tests again to make sure everything works as exepcted:

 ```shell
 clojure -M:test
 ```

-### SECTION 7
+### SECTION 8

 [Click here to see the solution to the previous section](https://github.com/yogthos/kit-workshop/tree/checkpoint-6)